raysas/drug-discovery-dbms/README.md

 A **Database Management System** role is to handle the storage, retrieval and organization of data allowing interaction and manipulation of this data by end users.
 Companies involved in drug discovery have a huge amount of data to process in the drug design phase, therefore require a database management system that efficiently manage and store data- regarding drugs, diseases and records- for a long period of time safely.

 Therefore, data about genes (names, location, variants along with their associated diseases) and drugs (names, chemical compositions, testing stages...) has to be collected from credible scientific sources and public databases (such as EBI's).
 The clinical trials are meant to test a drug on a volunteer with an identified disease in order to track the test results and the variables in each test in addition to the drug and disease such as age, sex, gene variant etc...
 In this project the records are associating diseases and drugs together from the sample data collected. **Note that no association nor test result is relevant in real life and people are fictional since data of records and patients was randomly generated using** `random module` **in python** (check [python scripts](./scripts/#python)).

-The project consisted of the following design phases:
- * conceptual design (ER model)
- * logical design (transformation to a relational model)
- * physical model (implemeting this model using MySQL workbench)

-Furthermore, this database has been normalized up to the Boyce-Codd Normal Form.

-Users of this dbms (company's employees) have different specialities including pharmacologists, chemists, toxicologists, process chemists, geneticists, physicians, statisticians, data scientists, machine learning engineers, and human resources.
-Each user will be granted privileges based on the **role** he/she has.

 ## ER model